NoKV Architecture Overview

 - Peers from other stores can be configured through

-transport.SetPeer(storeID, addr).
-In cluster mode, runtime routing/control-plane decisions come from PD.
+transport.SetPeer(peerID, addr)(raft peer ID).
+In cluster mode, runtime routing/control-plane decisions come from Coordinator.

 3.2 Command Paths